viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ## Configuration

-How you configure `cartographer` depends on whether you want the SLAM service to build your map with data collected live by a [RPLIDAR](https://www.slamtec.com/en/Lidar/A3) or with LIDAR data provided in a dataset at runtime.
+How you configure `cartographer-module` depends on whether you want the SLAM service to build your map with data collected live by a [RPLIDAR](https://www.slamtec.com/en/Lidar/A3) or with LIDAR data provided in a dataset at runtime.

 Select from the following modes to obtain the correct instructions to configure the service: